The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Plenary Indulgence**

 This ability applies a 10s buff called “Confession” to all party members within 20y.
 By itself, the buff has no effect.
-However, when someone with this buff is healed by a Medica, Medica II, Afflatus Rapture or Cure III casted by you, they are healed for an additional 200p.
+However, when someone with this buff is healed by a Medica, Medica III, Afflatus Rapture or Cure III casted by you, they are healed for an additional 200p.
 The buff is not consumed when this effect activates, and can be procc’d multiple times over its 10s duration.
-It is also important to note that Confession’s effect is only activated by the upfront heal of Medica II and not once per regen tick.
+It is also important to note that Confession’s effect is only activated by the upfront heal of Medica III and not once per regen tick.
 Whenever you plan on GCD healing, consider activating Plenary Indulgence beforehand to take advantage of its bonus healing, even if you only proc it once.
 The short 60s CD means that it will likely be off cooldown the next time you want to use it, though you should definitely prioritize using it during heavy heal checks where you plan on using multiple heals in quick succession.

 **Temperance**

 This ability has two effects.
 First, it grants you a 20% outgoing healing buff which only applies to GCD heals.
 Secondly, it grants any party member within 30y a 10% mitigation buff.
 Interestingly enough, this mitigation buff is implemented not as a conventionally timed buff, but rather an effect that is regularly refreshed as long as they are within 30y of you.
 If someone moves too far away from you, they will lose the mitigation buff after a few seconds, though they will regain it if they come in range again later on.
 This is rarely a detriment as 30y is a huge range and there are very few cases where party members need to be that far from you for an extended period of time.
 In addition, the mitigation buff of Temperance also applies instantly due to its unique implementation and does not suffer the standard cascading delay that most buffs in this game are plagued with.

 Due to the combination of its mitigation and healing buff effects, Temperance is a powerful CD to use in any scenario where the party is taking significant damage that needs to be healed through.
 However, in optimized scenarios, you may find yourself using Temperance more for its mitigation effect than the healing buff as GCD healing is used very little, if at all.
 It is on a fairly long cooldown of two minutes, so its usage in a fight should definitely be planned out in advance.

+**Divine Caress**

+Only able to be used within 30s after pressing temperance, this ability grants everyone around you 400 potency worth of shield.
+Anytime the shields given by Divine Caress either break or run out of duration, the shielded player gets a 200 potency regen for 15s.
+Because the ability to use this is tied to temperance, you often will be using them together with one another to mitigate and regen up after a big hit, but you can also wait for after temperance and use the shields in the 10s following, potentially mitigating a different hit.

 **Liturgy of the Bell**